vocdoni/docs/src/architecture/components.md

 On the Ethereum side, it can also compute the results and submit them to the process smart contract, along with a ZK Rollup.

-Oracles are a neutral and their role effectively allows for a Layer 2 governance that eventually triggers binding results on the Layer 1.
+Oracles are neutral and their role effectively allows for a Layer 2 governance that eventually triggers binding results on the Layer 1.

-Currently, oracles are currently implemented as a trusted node.
+Currently, oracles are implemented as a trusted node.
 However, our design and roadmap point us to a scenario where oracles increasingly become trustless parties, by simply signaling signed events or relaying results using ZK Rollups.

 ### Gateway